What, how and where: an assessment of multi-level European climate mitigation policies

 This paper proposes a new interpretation of place brand as a Multilevel Threshold Public Good (MTPG) produced by the interaction of narratives from different geographical levels.
 Using an original dataset of Google trends and tweets from Italian provinces and regions, we test the hypothesis that place branding has a multilevel structure.
 We further test the MTPG framework applied to place branding, showing that place branding is influenced by different geographic levels which can trigger a spillover in terms of attractiveness if they contribute to crossing a threshold point.
 The results confirm the presence of a provision point in place branding, showing that the proposed MTPG framework fits the phenomenon.
 This article contributes to the literature on place branding and brands by providing a new lens for interpreting the phenomenon, which may be useful in better understanding and measuring the interaction of branding strategies operating at different spatial scales.

-Assessing the statistical, policy and communicative appeal of beyond-GDP alternatives (with Lewis Carl King, Enrico Chiogna, Valentina Guldberg, Charlotte Liotta, Jeroen van den Bergh)
+Assessing the statistical, policy and communicative appeal of beyond-GDP alternatives (with Lewis C. King, Enrico Chiogna, Valentina Guldberg, Charlotte Liotta, Jeroen van den Bergh)

 Numerous beyond-GDP alternatives have been proposed to better capture societal progress.
 So far, none has been able to gather enough public and political support to remove GDP from its dominant position.
 This paper argues that, for a beyond-GDP indicator to influence economic and political behaviour, it must be appealing in three aspects: statistical, policy and communicative.
 Regarding statistical appeal, an indicator should measure societal progress in a manner that is accurate, reliable, and comparable across countries and over time.
 Regarding policy appeal, an indicator should be able to inform and evaluate public policy.
 Regarding communicative appeal, an indicator should arouse the intended audience’s interest and resonate with their perceptions of societal progress.
 To illustrate the framework, the paper compares eight distinct beyond-GDP alternatives, covering monetary, composite, subjective wellbeing, and dashboard approaches, using the three appeal criteria.